bazelbuild/bazel/site/contributing.md

 In general, we prefer contributions that fix bugs or add features (as opposed to stylistic, refactoring, or "cleanup" changes).
 Please check with us on the [dev list](https://groups.google.com/forum/#!forum/bazel-dev) before investing a lot of time in a patch.
+Meet other Bazel contributors on [IRC](http://webchat.freenode.net) (irc.freenode.net#bazel).

 ### Patch Acceptance Process